-- 4. If you want to create a matte for all the drawings included in your layer, select the Apply to All Drawings option. - 5.
-Depending on how precise or rough your line is, increase or decrease the radius value.
+- 4. If you want to create a matte for all the drawings included in your layer, select the Apply to All Drawings option. - Depending on how precise or rough your line is, increase or decrease the radius value.
 Use a lower value, the closer to your lines' contours the matte will be shaped.
 The higher the value, the looser the matte will be shaped.

-- Radius: 20 Radius: 100 Radius: 300 - 6.
-In the Source Art menu, select the layer from which you want the matte created: Line Art or Colour Art. - 7.
-In the Destination Art menu, select the layer on which you want the matte to be created: Line Art or Colour Art. - 8.
+Radius: 20 Radius: 100 Radius: 300

+- 6. In the Source Art menu, select the layer from which you want the matte created: Line Art, Colour Art, Underlay or Overlay. - 7.
+In the Destination Art menu, select the layer on which you want the matte to be created: Line Art, Colour Art, Underlay or Overlay. - 8.
 If you already have artwork on the destination layer and you want the content to be deleted before the matte is added into it, select the Clear Destination Art First option. - 9.
 If you want the contour of your lines to be copied as invisible lines in your matte drawing (in case you ever need to keep them for later), select the Copy Stroke in Destination option. - 10.
 Click OK.